flutter/flutter/specs/elements.md

   // returns the shadow root

   void endTagParsedCallback() { }
-  void attributeChangeCallback(String name, String oldValue, String newValue) { }
+  void attributeChangedCallback(String name, String oldValue, String newValue) { }
   // name will never be null when this is called by sky

   // TODO(ianh): does a node ever need to know when it's been redistributed?